Rivals Miami, Florida State heading in opposite directions

 Each team is trending a bit in opposite directions.

-The 17th-ranked Hurricanes (15-4, 6-3 ACC) are likely to drop in the rankings for the second consecutive week when the new Associated Press Top 25 poll comes out Monday following a frustrating 68-66 loss at Duke on Saturday.
+The 20th-ranked Hurricanes (15-4, 6-3 ACC) fell three spots in the rankings this week following a frustrating 68-66 loss at Duke on Saturday.

 Following a 13-1 start that had Miami on the verge of cracking the Top 10, the Hurricanes have dropped three of their past five since the calendar year began.